Nesvilab/MSFragger/README.md

 <img src="images/4.jpg" width="300px" hspace="3px" align="right"/>

 ### FragPipe
-On Windows, the easiest way to run MSFragger is using [FragPipe GUI](https://fragpipe.nesvilab.org) (Graphical User Interface).
+On Windows, the easiest way to run MSFragger is using [FragPipe GUI](https://fragpipe.nesvilab.org).
 A tutorial on how to convert Thermo RAW files to mzML/mzXML (recommended for Thermo data to ensure full FragPipe functionality) can be found [here](tutorial_convert.md).
 FragPipe tutorial can be found [here](tutorial_fragpipe.md).

 FragPipe includes post-database search tool Philosopher (for downstream analysis with PeptideProphet and ProteinProphet), label-free quantification, FDR filtering, and report generation (at the PSM/ion/peptide/protein-levels).
 Additional tools (currently supporting Thermo data in mzML/mzXML format only) include DIA-Umpire SE module for DIA data, PTM-Shepherd for generating global PTM profiles, and SpectraST-based spectral library building module.